AnthonyFlowers/Java-EE-Mastermind/README.md

-# Java-EE-Mastermind
+# Java EE Mastermind
-The mastermind board game represented as a Java EE app.
+The mastermind board game represented in a Java EE app.